Rei-SwitchBot/faq/en-us/Wallet Finder Card.md

 For iPhone users, please go to SwitchBot App -> Profile -> Preferences -> Permissions -> Enable Background App Refresh.

 For Android Phone users, we recommend setting the battery usage to "Unrestricted".

-If the issue persists, please contact us via SwitchBot App > Profile > Support >Feedback.
-We will forward your feedback to our development team for further assistance.

 ---